progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--You can see that it applied cleanly and automatically created the new commit for you.
 The author information is taken from the e-mail’s `From` and `Date` headers, and the message of the commit is taken from the `Subject` and body (before the patch) of the e-mail.
 For example, if this patch was applied from the mbox example I just showed, the commit generated would look something like this:-->

-Der Patch paßte sauber auf die Codebase und hat automatisch einen neuen Commit angelegt.
+Der Patch passte sauber auf die Codebase und hat automatisch einen neuen Commit angelegt.
 Die Autor Information wurde aus den `From` und `Date` Headern der E-Mail übernommen und die Commit Meldung aus dem Subject und Body der E-Mail.
 Wenn der Patch z.B. aus dem mbox Beispiel von oben stammt, sieht der resultierende Commit wie folgt aus:

 	$ git log --pretty=fuller -1
 	commit 6c5e70b984a60b3cecd395edd5b48a7575bf58e0